cmu-phil/py-tetrad/README.md

 1. Make sure you are using the latest Python--at least 3.7--as required by JPype; if not, [update it](https://www.pythoncentral.io/how-to-update-python/).
 The version of Python needs to be at least 3.7, since JPype requires all of underlying references to Python 2 need to be eliminated--see the JPype documentation.

-1. Finally, you will need to clone this very GitHub repository, so if you don't have Git installed, first google and install that for your machine type, and then in a terminal window cd to a directory where you want the cloned project to appear and type (on a Mac--make adjustments for other platforms and adjusting the JAVA_HOME path to your version of the JRE/JDK):
+1. Finally, you will need to clone this GitHub repository, so if you don't have Git installed, first google and install that for your machine type, and then in a terminal window cd to a directory where you want the cloned project to appear and type (on a Mac--make adjustments for other platforms and adjusting the JAVA_HOME path to your version of the JRE/JDK):

       git clone https://github.com/cmu-phil/py-tetrad